Skip to Content

 2. Read the instructions for mixing with water.

-3. Add the correct amount of fertilizer to the water (probably two teaspoons) and stir it well.
+3. Add the correct amount of fertilizer to the water (probably 2 teaspoons), and stir it well.

-4. Mix in a teaspoon of epsom salts for every one gallon of water.
+4. Mix in a teaspoon of Epsom salts for every gallon of water.

 That’s it!
-Now your water is loaded with the right sort, and amount, of nutrients for hydroponics.
-Just remember that you’ll need to add more nutrients every week to every week and a half and you’re good to go.
+Now your water is loaded with the right type and amount of nutrients for hydroponics.
+Just remember that you’ll need to add more nutrients every week to every week and a half, and you’re good to go.

 Correct pH Level for Hydroponics